Here are the water trails in the Southwestern Lower Peninsula:

 The southwest portion of the Lake Michigan Water Trail is from the Michigan/Indiana state line to Holland, Michigan.
 You will paddle along spectacular sand dunes, wilderness areas and quaint beach towns providing many opportunities to eat, shop, play and rest.
 Most of the beach towns are marked with historic lighthouses.
 Beach towns include New Buffalo, Bridgman, St. Joseph, Benton Harbor, South Haven, Saugatuck/Douglas and Holland.

-The Paw Paw River is 62 miles long.
-Its headwaters are in Waverly Township in northeast Van Buren County.
-It flows through Van Buren and Berrien Counties and joins the St. Joseph River just above its mouth at Benton Harbor.
+The Paw Paw River Water Trail is 68 miles long starting at Briggs Pond/Maple Lake in Paw Paw, Michigan.
+It flows through Van Buren and Berrien Counties and joins the St. Joseph River at Benton Harbor.

 The St. Joseph River runs across southwestern Michigan.
 Its mouth runs through St. Joseph, Michigan.
 Trails include paddles on the St. Joseph River, the Dowagiac River, the Portage River, and the Nottawa Creek.